Tourism Infrastructure Fund eligibility and co-funding criteria

 Who a council authorises to make an application is up to them, but the person or organisation doing so must have the authority to commit the required local council co-funding.

 Councils or community organisations with council support are eligible to apply for local visitor-related infrastructure.

-Two or more councils can work together to submit a single application.
+2 or more councils can work together to submit a single application.

 While regional councils are technically able to apply, projects considered eligible by the fund are mostly the responsibility of local council to co-fund and deliver.